Po3Tato/Here-App/README.md

-# here-app-repo
+# here-app
  An application written in python to interact with a word document and fill boxes.
+It will be used to take class attendance